stevegrunwell/wp-password-generator/readme.txt

 == Upgrade Notice ==

+= 2.3 =
+Plugin will now work in WordPress installations where `wp-content/` has a different name or location.
+Scripting has been updated to work with newer versions of jQuery - version 2.3 is not suitable for WordPress versions below 3.2

 = 2.2 =
 Password generation is now handled by the wp_generate_password() pluggable function so that both generated and "Lost password" requests are handled by the same function.